-CSP Goal 6: Collaborative and responsive community leadership that meets the expectations and anticipates the needs of our community
+CSP Goal 6: Collaborative and responsive community leadership that meets the expectations and anticipates the needs of the community

-CSP Strategy Delivery Program Activity Responsibility Measure and Source 6.1.1 Engage with the community and other stakeholders to determine service level expectations and Manager Governance Service Level Agreements determined and recorded 6.1 Enable appropriate measures Governance Internal measure reported to Council and the community genuine and well-informed 6.1.2 Utilise best practice models of community engagement to ensure Manager Increased participation of residents and other key stakeholders in engagement programs and activities community participation in decision making is meeting the expectations of the community Governance Muswellbrook Shire Council Community Satisfaction Survey decision making 6.1.3 Enhance Council's communication with the community to build awareness General Increasing satisfaction with the way Council communicates with the Community and understanding of Council's activities and Community needs Manager Muswellbrook Shire Council Community Satisfaction Survey 6.2.1 Maintain a strong focus on Director i) Deliver services and projects within budget allocated; financial discipline to enable Council to properly respond to the needs of Corporate Services and ii) financial stability and sustainability via reserve management. the communities it serves CFO Reports to Finance Committee, Council, ARIC and Annual Reports to the community Service Delivery Review Plan is developed in alignment with community satisfaction surveys and adopted by Council; 6.2.2 Develop and implement a Service Delivery Review Program Director Corporate Services and ii) Service Delivery Reviews conducted on: a.
+CSP Strategy Delivery Program Activity Responsibility Measure and Source 6.1.1 Engage with the community and other stakeholders to determine Manager Service Level Agreements determined and recorded 6.1 Enable service level expectations and appropriate measures Governance Internal measure reported to Council and the community genuine and well-informed 6.1.2 Utilise best practice models of community engagement to ensure Manager Increased participation of residents and other key stakeholders in engagement programs and activities community participation in decision making is meeting the expectations of the community Governance Muswellbrook Shire Council Community Satisfaction Survey decision making 6.1.3 Enhance Council's communication with the community to build awareness and understanding of Council's activities General Manager Increasing satisfaction with the way Council communicates with the Community and Community needs Manager Muswellbrook Shire Council Community Satisfaction Survey 6.2.1 Maintain a strong focus on financial discipline to enable Council to properly respond to the needs of the communities it serves Director Corporate Services and CFO i) Deliver services and projects within budget allocated; ii) financial stability and sustainability via reserve management.
+Reports to Finance Committee, Council, ARIC and Annual Reports to the community i) Service Review Plan is developed in alignment with community satisfaction surveys and adopted by Council; ii) Service Reviews conducted on: 6.2.2 Develop and implement a Service Review Program Corporate Services and CFO Ensure uncil is well naged, propriately ourced, ective, cient, countable and ponsive to its nmunities and 6.2.3 Implement an Internal Audit Program in consultation with the Audit Risk and Improvement Committee 6.2.6 Director Corporate Services and CFO Services and a.
 Community engagement and communication services; b.
 Economic development services; c.
-Public toilets 6.2 Ensure Council is well managed, CFO Service Delivery Review outcomes, improvement plans and improvement action progress reports to Council, the ARIC and attestation included in Annual Report to the community appropriately resourced, Director Corporate Services and CFO i) Internal Audit Plan is developed in alignment with Council's Risk Management Plan, endorsed by the ARIC and adopted by Council; effective, efficient, accountable and responsive to its communities and stakeholders 6.2.3 Implement an Internal Audit Program in consultation with the Audit Risk and Improvement Committee ii) Internal Audits conducted: a.
+Public toilets 6.2 Ensure Council is well Service Review outcomes, improvement plans and improvement action progress reports to Council, the ARIC and attestation included in Annual Report to the community managed, appropriately resourced, effective, efficient, accountable and i) Internal Audit Plan is developed in alignment with Council's Risk Management Plan, endorsed by the ARIC and adopted by Council; ii) Internal Audits conducted: a.
 Plant &amp; Fleet; b.
 Fraud &amp; Corruption Health Check; c.
-Future Fund; d.
-ICT &amp; Cybersecurity; e.
-Water &amp; Sewer; f.
-Payroll &amp; Leave Internal Audit outcomes, improvement plans and improvement action progress reports to Council and the ARIC and attestation included in Annual Reports to the community 6.2.4 Regulatory activities undertaken Director Environment Legislative and regulatory requirements met to maintain public safety and companion animal wellbeing and Planning Monthly report to Council 6.2.5 Implement a comprehensive and targeted business improvement program Director Corporate Services and CFO Improvements against established benchmarks reported quarterly to ARIC and Council and annually to the Community 6.3 Ensure Council is a best 6.3.1 Continue to prioritise safety and risk management initiatives and General i) New Works Depot completed;ii) Waste Management Facility upgrades completed practice employer providing a safe, upgrades to Council Facilities Manager Council minutes happy, suitably resourced and 6.3.2 Continue to prioritise employee General Funded employee welfare initiatives implemented productive workplace welfare initiatives Manager Staff Satisfaction Surveys reported to Council
+Future Fund; responsive to its communities and stakeholders Services and d.
+ICT & Cybersecurity; e.
+Water & Sewer; f.
+Payroll & Leave Internal Audit outcomes, improvement plans and improvement action progress reports to Council and the ARIC and attestation included in Annual Reports to the community 6.2.4 Regulatory activities undertaken Director Legislative and regulatory requirements met to maintain public safety and companion animal wellbeing Environment and Planning Monthly report to Council and targeted business improvement Director Corporate Improvements against established benchmarks Services and CFO Reported quarterly to ARIC and Council and annually to the Community 6.3 Ensure Council is a best 6.3.1 Continue to prioritise safety and risk management initiatives and upgrades to Council Facilities General Manager New Works Depot completed; Waste Management Facility upgrades completed practice employer providing a safe, Council minutes happy, suitably resourced and 6.3.2 Continue to prioritise employee General Funded employee welfare initiatives implemented productive workplace welfare initiatives Manager Staff Satisfaction Surveys reported to Council